More Uncertainty in 2023

 - Assess financial and operational risks.
 Associations should monitor increases in their direct costs and the impact to overall margins.
 Look to re-negotiate terms with vendors or lock in pricing for a longer period to provide stability for your organization.
 Explore solutions that can offset losses in membership revenue such as online learning, virtual events and more.
 Evaluate your organization’s technical debt and how your technology stack enables or prevents operational flexibility and efficiency.

 - Determine how the pandemic affects budgets and business plans.
 Organizations should stress-test their financial plans for multiple scenarios to understand the effects on economic performance and any long-term impacts.
-If you’ve had to furlough staff at your organization, will you be able to reinstate these positions in late 2020 or early 2021 given your current cash flow expectations?
-When you’re able to return to the office, what percent of staff will continue working from home?
-And, does this affect the real estate needs of your organization?
-Should you budget for a hybrid conference option in 2021 to ensure that you’ll recoup attendance and sponsorship revenue even if members cannot meet face-to-face?
+If you’ve had to furlough staff at your organization, will you be able to reinstate these positions in late 2023 or early 2024 given your current cash flow expectations?
+Should you budget for a hybrid conference option in 2023 to ensure that you’ll recoup attendance and sponsorship revenue even if members cannot afford to meet face-to-face?

 4. Communicate with Stakeholders